Projects

 What is forest management?

 Forests are managed for a variety of reasons.
-The Commission manages watershed forest lands for the purpose of source water protection and has adopted forest management practices that promote water quality protection.
+The Commission actively manages watershed forest lands for the purpose of source water protection and has adopted forest management practices that promote water quality protection.

 The Commission works with licensed consulting foresters that are experts in the field.
 All forest management plans are required to be approved by regulatory agencies, such as the Massachusetts Division of Fish and Wildlife and the Department of Conservation and Recreation.